civicdata/governance-docs/cda-gov.md

 VI.
 Elections Protocol
 Elections occur annually during February to select Core Membership officer positions.
 The leadership roles of the Core Membership will be elected by the volunteer core member population of Civic Data Alliance, with a 3/4ths vote into office.
-All leadership members will commit to a one year term.
+All leadership members will commit to a two year term.
 The Core Membership may propose a question to Civic Data Alliance membership at its discretion, including the election of an officer for an open position.
 To ensure a fair election and nominations process, the Core Membership is responsible for:
 Ensuring online participation is available.